koduri-bit/job-listings-01/README.md

 - User can filter jobs by selecting few tags `html` `css` and `javascript`

-- Filtered tags should appear in on the top of the page.
+- Filtered tags should appear top of the page.

 - User can clear one tag at a time and narrow job search OR user can clear all tags from filter using `Clear` button.